Year Five 2023 - 2024

 Parents, please read all letters sent home with the children so that you are aware of any events and exciting things going on in school throughout the school year.
 Don’t forget to mark those dates on your calendar.
 Studies show that parental involvement in a child’s education is one of the strongest indicators of student achievement.
 We hope you will make it a priority this year to attend as many school-sponsored events as possible.

 If you have any questions or concerns please don’t ever hesitate to contact me.

-Miss Lynch and Miss Hamilton
+Miss Lynch and Mrs Hamilton